IsnTkinter/tkinter_doc/caw.rst

         A string of the form “@x,y”, to return the character of the character containing canvas coordinates (x, y).
 If those coordinates are above or to the left of the text item, the method returns 0; if the coordinates are to the right of or below the item, the method returns the index of the end of the item.

-.. py:method:: insert(tagOrId, specifier, text)
+.. py:method:: Canvas.insert(tagOrId, specifier, text)

         Inserts the given string into the object or objects specified by tagOrId, at the position given by the specifier argument.